aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 Here's a brief overview of each tool.
 If you're already familiar with them, feel free to skip ahead to the setup section.

 ### dlt (data load tool)
 dlt is an open-source Python library designed to simplify data loading.
-What I found particularly useful is how it automates schema inference, data normalization, and incremental loading.
+What we found particularly useful is how it automates schema inference, data normalization, and incremental loading.
 Some key features:
 - **Declarative pipelines**: You define sources as Python generators using the `@dlt.resource` decorator
 - **Schema evolution**: It automatically handles schema changes as your data evolves
 - **Multiple destinations**: Works with DuckDB, SQL Server, BigQuery, Snowflake, and many others

 ### SQLMesh
 SQLMesh is a data transformation framework that brings software engineering practices to SQL development.
-I appreciated how it helped me think about transformations more systematically:
+We appreciated how it helped me think about transformations more systematically:
 - **Version control**: Track changes to your SQL models over time
-- **Column-level lineage**: See exactly which source columns affect which outputs — helpful for debugging
+- **Column-level lineage**: See exactly which source columns affect which outputs, helpful for debugging
 - **Virtual Data Environments**: Test changes without duplicating data

 ### DuckDB
-DuckDB is an embedded analytical database optimized for OLAP (Online Analytical Processing) workloads — think analytics queries over large datasets rather than transactional operations:
+DuckDB is an embedded analytical database optimized for OLAP (Online Analytical Processing) workloads, for analytics queries over large datasets rather than transactional operations:
 - **In-process**: No separate server to install or manage
 - **Fast**: Uses columnar storage with vectorized execution
 - **Handles large data**: Out-of-core processing lets it work with datasets larger than available RAM